 The planned use of ground freezing to isolate the ISR operation, has the potential to streamline the mining process, minimize interaction with the environment, and facilitate controlled reclamation of the site at decommissioning.

-Taken together, ISR mining at Phoenix has the potential to be one of the most environmentally friendly uranium mining and processing operations in the world.
+Taken together, ISR mining at Phoenix has the potential to achieve a superior standard of environmental sustainability when compared to conventional mining and milling operations.